 AquaFX Carbon Block Filters utilize Coconut Shell carbon.
 Due to its lower inorganic ash content, it is cleaner and produces less dust and carbon fines, which may make its way past the filter.
 Compared to coal-based and other carbons, coconut shell carbon also contains less pollutants and provides a greater surface area with higher porosity.
 Being highly renewable and sustainable also makes coconut shell carbon a “greener” product than others.

 Our High-Capacity Carbon Block Filter contains 30% more carbon than our standard Chlorine Guzzler carbon block filter.
 High capacity carbon block filters are great for municipalities with higher than usual chlorine concentration, or if you are simply looking for more/better performance from your carbon block filter.

 While a carbon block filter is great for removing chlorine, it will not remove chloramines.
-Using 2 of our Chloramine Blaster Carbon Filter in series is required to remove Chloramines effectively.
-To learn more about chloramines removal, please see our article about article about Chloramines.
+Using 2 of our Chloramine Blaster Carbon Filters in series is required to remove Chloramines effectively.
+To learn more about chloramines removal, please see our article about Chloramines.

 At AquaFX, we offer better filters, better service!